Bayou City: An Angler’s Paradise

 * Insider tips for sneaking up on fish

 Robert H. McConnell was born and raised in Western Pennsylvania.
 It was in the shadow of the Allegheny Mountains where he developed an affinity for fishing and the outdoors.
 At college, Robert pursued a degree in geology, which was one of the only classes that offered frequent field trips to the great outdoors.
 After graduating, Robert began a career in the oil and gas industry, which brought him to the wilds of northern Pennsylvania.
 He began fly fishing in earnest after discovering the joys of hiking into remote freestone streams in pursuit of native brook trout.
 Spring and summer weekends were spent exploring the vast network of streams and rivers along the Northern Tier of Pennsylvania.
 In 2014, Robert and his wife, Ellen, moved from their home in rural Pennsylvania to the bustling city of Houston, Texas, the “Energy Capital of the World,” where they reside today.
 Robert continues his passion for fly fishing, but instead of chasing native brook trout, he now pursues the multitude of warmwater fish species that live in the surrounding waterways of Houston, Texas.
 Robert especially enjoys exploring the more remote waterways, including those found in the Pineywoods of East Texas.
-Fly Fishing Houston & Southeastern Texas will be in fly shops and wherever fine books are sold on February 7, 2023.
+Fly Fishing Houston & Southeastern Texas was published on February 7, 2023 and is in fly shops and wherever fine books are sold.

 “What a wonderful resource!
 Robert has described, mapped and critiqued so many accessible areas in and around Houston that have been overlooked in the past.
 Getting to know him while we worked together was a real pleasure.
 Anyone who wants to learn about this area, must have this book!
 I’m proud and flattered that I was able to fish with him and look forward to new adventures in the future.”–Mark Marmon, professional guide at MetroAnglers.com and the original pioneer for fishing Houston’s urban waterways.
 (05/19/2022)